OpenDSA/OpenDSA/RST/en/Glossary.rst

       be sorted (and so do not pay the cost of doing the sorting operation).

+   self-organizing list heuristic
+      A :term:`heuristic` to use for the purpose of maintaining a :term:`self-organizing list`.
+      Commonly used heuristics include
+      :term:`move-to-front` and :term:`transpose`.

    sequence
       In set notation, a collection of elements with an order, and which may contain duplicate-valued elements.